Selling a coop without a broker is not as difficult as agents in the city will have you believe.

 This is the infamous “NYC coop board package purchase application” which all coop buyers will need to complete and submit to the coop board.
 Sometimes called an “apartment resale application,” this intensive request will typically require multiple copies of the entire board package to be mailed or couriered to the building management company.

 The building management company will then submit the board package to the coop board for review and approval.

 The purchase application will typically also ask the buyer to submit federal income tax returns, W-2’s, multiple reference letters, a copy of the fully executed contract of sale, the mortgage commitment letter if the buyer is financing, copies of recent bank statements and pay stubs and signed copies of various disclosures (i.e. lead-based paint).

-Sublease application – this is almost as important as the actual sublease policy.
-Home buyers will want to see this to determine how difficult and onerous it is to actually sublet the home if subletting is allowed.
+This is almost as important as the actual sublease policy.
+Home buyers will want to see the sublease agreement to determine how difficult and onerous it is to actually sublet the home if subletting is allowed.

-Building budget – as part of due diligence, the buyer’s attorney will want to review the most current financial budget of the building.
+As part of due diligence, the buyer’s attorney will want to review the most current financial budget of the building, sometimes simply called the co-op or condo budget.
 He or she will want to review what shareholders’ maintenance is being used for and what planned expenditures in the near future will be.
 It will be a way for the buyer to understand what future associated costs of owning this coop may be.